Vivek-k001/DEDO/README.md

 ## Features

-- Add, edit, and delete tasks.
+- Add, edit, and delete tasks koooi.
 - Mark tasks as completed.
 - Categorize tasks for better organization.
 - User-friendly interface with a clean design.